 Accommodations and Travel

 Accommodation expenses and round-trip travel to the United States including visa application fees will be covered by the program.
 Health insurance and a stipend to cover a reasonable cost of living including meals will be provided to trainees for the duration of the program.
-All observers will be housed at the Emory Conference Center Hotel during the June and October sessions.
+All observers will be housed at the Emory Conference Center Hotel.
 No charges will be imposed for participating in the program.

 Steps to apply: